-Did you know you may now be able to stay in touch for free on Hawaii flights?
-Also, if you get on a Hawaiian Airlines flight next week (as we’ll be doing), you may notice that something familiar is missing.
-Here’s an update on what’s happening with three important features on Hawaii flights.
+Did you know you may now be able to stay in touch easily with free texting on Hawaii Flights?
+Also, if you get on a Hawaiian Airlines A321 flight (as we’re about to do), you may notice that something familiar is missing.
+Here’s an update on what’s happening with three important in-flight free and fee offerings:

-1. Delta Airlines free texting.
-Starting last fall, Delta became the first airline to offer free texting even on over water flights.
-You can use multiple text applications including Facebook Messenger, Whatsapp, iMessage, and Telegram.
+Delta Airlines free texting.
+Starting last fall, Delta became the first airline to offer free texting on Hawaii flights and to other overwater locations.
+You can use multiple text applications including Facebook Messenger, WhatsApp, iMessage, and Telegram.
 It does not support native SMS text messaging, images or videos.
-We can attest to this working brilliantly as we were able to text while flying between the US mainland and Hawaii, as well as over the North Atlantic.
+We can attest to this working brilliantly as we have been able to text while flying between the US mainland and Hawaii, as well as over the North Atlantic to/from Europe.

-2. Alaska Airlines free texting.
+Alaska Airlines free texting.
 Alaska offers essentially the same free texting service as Delta.
-It works with multiple text applications including Facebook Messenger, Whatsapp, and iMessage.
-Starting later in 2018, Alaska Airlines will also be offering this as they add WiFi on Hawaii flights.
-Alaska Airlines’ Virgin America flights, already provides the text free offer.
+It works with multiple text applications including Facebook Messenger, WhatsApp, and iMessage.
+Alaska is starting to roll out WiFi on Hawaii flights that will make this possible.

-3. American airlines free texting.
+American Airlines free texting.
 The company announced last fall that they also plan to offer free texting.
 Details and a timetable were not announced.
 The company currently charges for texts.

-We recently updated our post on WiFi on Hawaii flights.
-You’ll notice that most airlines flying to Hawaii either offer WiFi for a fee or soon will be.
+We’ve also just updated our post WiFi on Hawaii flights.
+You’ll notice that most airlines flying to Hawaii either offer WiFi for a fee or soon will be doing so.
 The only Hawaii carrier without a current WiFi offering is Hawaiian Airlines.
 We’ll follow up on that soon.

-As you may have read, change is in the air on seat back entertainment.
-Based partly on customer demand and the ubiquity of personal electronic devices, airlines are now moving away from expensive to provide seat back screens.
+As you may have read, change is in the air on seatback entertainment.
+Based partly on customer demand and the ubiquity of personal electronic devices, airlines are now moving away from expensive to provide installed screens.
 But will this move be popular?

 1. Hawaiian Airlines.
-If you fly on any of Hawaiian’s new A321neo airplanes starting next week, you’ll find there is no longer seat back entertainment.
+If you fly on any of Hawaiian’s new A321neo airplanes, you’ll find there is no longer seat back entertainment.
 Instead the company will offer streaming entertainment via their iPhone and Android apps.
 Don’t forget to 1) download before you fly and 2) bring a charger cord!
-The wide-body A330 fleet continues to offer seat back entertainment.
+The wide-body A330 fleet continues to offer installed entertainment.

 “With the 321, we recognized a couple of things that are changing in the environment around us that really informed our decision.
 The majority of people are showing up with a device of their own, and they’re ignoring the devices we offer in-seat.
 We’re focused on the fact that most people are bringing devices on.”

-2. Alaska Airlines.
-Alaska also offers stream entertainment on its flights to Hawaii.
+3. Alaska Airlines.
+Alaska also offers streaming entertainment on its flights to Hawaii.
 To access it you need to download the GoGo Entertainment app for iPhone and Android.
 As an option, you can also rent a tablet with entertainment from Alaska Airlines.

 Please chime in on your take.
-Even at Beat of Hawaii we differ on seat back in-flight entertainment and other airline provided devices.
-Rob likes to use these and Jeff prefers to use his own smartphone.
+Even at Beat of Hawaii we differ on seatback inflight entertainment and other airline provided devices.
+Rob likes to use installed devices while Jeff prefers to bring his own.